learnrelay/learnrelay/content/queries/containers-fragments.md

 ## Creating a Relay Container

 To expose data to your React component we can use the method `Relay.createContainer`.
-We can use this to wrap the React component `ListPage` like this:
+To wrap the React component `ListPage` we can write this:

 ```javascript
 export default Relay.createContainer(